Afreshbird/StraightFuse/README.md

 # StraightFuse
-We will publish the code after the paper is accepted.
+We will publish the code and test data after the paper is accepted.